Richard Price: Mary Wollstonecraft

 Mary Wollstonecraft moved her fledgling school for girls from Islington to Newington Green in 1784, with patron Mrs Burgh, widow of Price's friend James Burgh.
 Wollstonecraft, originally an Anglican, attended Price's services, where believers of all kinds were welcomed.
 The Rational Dissenters appealed to Wollstonecraft: they were hard-working, humane, critical but uncynical, and respectful towards women, and proved kinder to her than her own family.
-Price is believed to have helped her with money to go to Lisbon to see her close friend Fanny Blood.
+Price is believed to have helped her with money to go to Lisbon, Spain, to see her close friend Fanny Blood.

 Wollstonecraft was then unpublished: through Price she met the radical publisher Joseph Johnson.
 The ideas Wollstonecraft ingested from the sermons at Newington Green pushed her towards a political awakening.
 She later published A Vindication of the Rights of Men (1790), a response to Burke's denunciation of the French Revolution and attack on Price; and A Vindication of the Rights of Woman (1792), extending Price's arguments about equality to women: Tomalin argues that just as the Dissenters were "excluded as a class from education and civil rights by a lazy-minded majority", so too were women, and the "character defects of both groups" could be attributed to this discrimination.
 Price appears 14 times in the diary of William Godwin, Wollstonecraft's later husband.